 Termites can cause signiﬁcant structural damage to homes and business with a single colony consuming up to a pound (half a kilo) of wood each day.
 As social insects that establish large colonies fairly quickly, both the male and female termite feed on wood and continually work to build a nest for their eggs.
 The presence of termites, particularly in the spring, often indicates that a colony is well established in the near vicinity.
 Termites prefer decaying wood and despite causing signiﬁcant damage, they often leave a physical eﬀect that at ﬁrst appears to render wood as smooth and clean.
-Home Saving Termite Control termite control experts are experienced at identifying and ridding any Los Angeles home or business from the threat of termites and protecting your property from the signiﬁcant harm caused by a termite infestation.
+Home Saving Termite Control termite control experts are experienced at identifying and ridding any Santa Monica home or business from the threat of termites and protecting your property from the signiﬁcant harm caused by a termite infestation.

 Extensive and Expensive Termite Damage